-Welcome to a place that considers spirituality, environment, art, politics, technology (the impact of technology on society) and other things.
+Welcome to a place that considers spirituality, environment, art, politics, technology (the impact of technology on individuals and society) and other things.

 I lean to the left, but can be found on the right for some things — or maybe the center, but then I start leaning to the left again.
 Oh hell, I don’t just lean to the left, I fall right down firmly on the left.
 Cut down by a right-wing, chainsaw wielding, fundamentalist whacko.
 But seriously, I don’t agree with the left on all things.
 Read and see.
 Let me know where you fall, if you fall, and why you keep falling (maybe you should get that checked).
 Enjoy and comment!